Kseen715/mcloud-scraper/README.md

 but more accurate.

-**Theoretically, random mode should have greater chance of collision with working link (_links use some kind of hash function to generate id_), so I would recommend to use default mode.**
+**Theoretically, random mode should have greater chance of collision with working link (_links use some kind of hash function to generate ID_), so I would recommend to use default mode.**

 My machine can work at speed ~120url/s and it requires ~50Mb/s of internet